alerGeek/myo-presentation-app/README.md

 # myo-presentation-app

 ## Description
-The application has been written as practical part of bachalor's thesis.
-The application allows to control the presentation with Myo Armand, bluethooth device created by Thalmic Labs company.
+The application allows to control the presentation with Myo Armand, bluethooth device created by ©Thalmic Labs company.

 ## Tech stack of application
 - Java 8